FaheemuddinKhan/skidos_vod/README.md

 5. The client retrieves the content from CDN.
 6. The client publishes the events for the playback experience to the Playback_Service.
 7. The Video_microservice tracks events to measure the playback experience.

+#### Video Search Component (Content Discovery)
+This workflow is triggered when user searches for a video title and comprises of one microservice: Video MicroserviceService, ElasticSearch and MySQL.
+The Videot  Microservice gets invoked when user requests for the video title.

+1. The client searches for a video title.
+2. The Video Microservice authenticates the request and then queries the Elastic Search to check if the video title exists in our database.
+3. If the video title can be found in the elastic search then CDS fetches the details of the video from the data store.
+4. The video details are returned to the client.
+5. Video Microservice also queries ElasticSearch if the title doesn’t exist in our database.
+6. Video Microservice fetches the video details from the data-store for those similar video titles.
+7. Video Microservice returns the similar video details to the client.